 First Max Tak.
 In ‘Under the trees of the square’ (1962) he described the rehearsals of the Seventh Symphony.
 Tak, just eighteen years old, became part of the group of second violins sas of 01-09-1909.
 Much later he would become widely known from New York, partly because of his spoken letters for the AVRO radio.

 Before the arrival of Mahler, Willem Mengelberg had rehearsed the musically and technically complicated work very meticulously for a week ‘under high voltage’.
 ‘And then came Mahler,’ wrote Tak.
 ‘A small, thin man with a high forehead, in which two eyes flare up in the orchestra, hidden behind a rimless pair of glasses’.

 He led the orchestra more with the eyes than with the right hand.

 What nobody in the orchestra liked was the fact that Mahler already made a mark on the way in which Mengelberg, with his exact observance of metric division, had made that figure play.
 This fierce expression begat the conflict atmosphere, which manifested everywhere and so often around Mahler’s figure.
 The Mahler rehearsals went into a near-incident atmosphere.
 It just did not come to an explosion, especially because Willem Mengelberg (1871-1951) was present at every rehearsal.
 Thanks to Mengelberg’s perfect rehearsal, the sublime performance of Mahler was an unforgettable experience.
 As a conductor he was a master.

 Gustav Mahler conducted his symphony virtually motionless.
 He led the orchestra more with the eyes than with the right hand.
 Those who, like me, have played under Gustav Mahler, will almost never have seen the measure so sharply, even by a Toscanini.
 Mahler played with the orchestra.
-Every musician felt that he was fulfilling his party as the small great tyrant forced him to do so. ‘
+Every musician felt that he was fulfilling his part as the small great tyrant forced him to do. ‘

 Unlike Tak, Samuel Blazer was a skilled orchestral musician who worked as a solo bassist since the establishment of the Concertgebouw Orchestra in 1888.
 He counted Mahler among the greatest conductors.
 ‘His extraordinary musical audience, as well as his vast knowledge of modern orchestral journeys, will touch every show artist’.